-As a UK limited company contractor or business owner, you may wish to hold an annual party or your contractor’s party for your staff at the end of the year.
+When you’re running a UK limited contractor company or have your own business, can you claim for a Christmas party?
+It could be the case; you may wish to hold an annual party or contractor’s party for your staff at the end of the year.
 Therefore, in the UK, is there a contractor Christmas party allowance?
-If we do our research on a contractor party for UK contracting professionals, there’s a tax exemption called the limited company Annual Event allowance.
+When we do our research on a contractor party for UK contracting professionals, there’s a tax exemption called the limited company Annual Event allowance.
 However, is your contractor Christmas party tax-deductible?
-In this article, we’ll investigate how to claim for your contractor Christmas event under the company Xmas party allowance.
-In addition, we’ll consider how the company party allowance works and also look at what VAT notice 700 65 entails in relation to office Christmas parties and company annual events.
+In this guide, we’ll investigate how to claim for your contractor Christmas event under the company Xmas party allowance.
+In addition, we’ll consider how the company party allowance works and look at what VAT notice 700 65 entails in relation to office Christmas parties and company events.

-It’s important to note that the `Annual Event’ is now the new term used by HM Revenue & Customs for the annual Xmas party allowance.
-This covers your director’s Christmas party allowance or office Christmas party costs and other events during your company’s financial year.
+It’s key to note that the `Annual Event’ is now the new term used by HM Revenue & Customs for the annual Xmas party allowance.
+This covers your director’s Christmas party allowance or office Xmas party costs and other events during your company’s financial year.
 Let’s suppose the annual Christmas party (UK) is for you and your employees and specific criteria are met (see VAT Notice 700 65).
-In that case, you can claim the company Xmas party allowance as a genuine business expense.
+In that case, you can claim the company Xmas party allowance as one of your genuine business expenses.

 When you run your own UK company for contracting, you may feel that the tax system does you very few favours.
 Thankfully, HM Revenue & Customs (HMRC) are not a complete scrooge.
-Therefore, it is good to know that during the tax year, they do give business owners specific financial incentives.
+Therefore, it’s good to know that during the tax year, they do give business owners specific financial incentives.
 This annual company allowance for your contractor Xmas party is now known as the `Annual Event’.
-Indeed, if you are a UK business owner, claiming the limited company Annual Event allowance or HMRC Christmas party allowance (limited company) each tax year is worthwhile.
+Indeed, if you’re a UK business owner, claiming the limited company Annual Event allowance or HMRC Christmas party allowance (limited company) each tax year is worthwhile.

 - Are Christmas party expenses tax-deductible?